Frequently Asked Questions

 - 'Level 1' data, the answer to the question of 'who is who': legal name, legal address, headquarters address, applicable business registry, business registry number, and billing information.

-Usually, the process for LEI issuance takes 2-4 business days from received payment.
+The issuance time for RA clients is 2-4 business days from received payment.

 If you are currently an employee, director or owner of a legal entity for which you are registering, you can apply for the LEI.